About The Species

 - The Atlantic halibut stock is at a very low level.
 Fishing is still allowed, but at reduced levels.

-- According to the 2012 stock assessment, the Atlantic halibut stock is overfished, but is not subject to overfishing.
-The estimated biomass is only 3 percent of its target level.
-It will remain in a rebuilding plan until it is rebuilt.
+- According to the 2012 stock assessment, the Atlantic halibut stock is overfished.
+The overfishing status is unknown.
 Summary stock assessment information can be found on Stock SMART.

 Appearance